anbox-cloud/discourse-docs/tut/getting-started.rst

 .. important::
    Not all Android apps are
    compatible with Anbox Cloud.
-See :ref:`Issues when porting Android apps <explanation_porting-issues>` for more information.
+See :ref:`Issues when porting Android apps <exp_porting-issues>` for more information.

 Complete the following steps to create an application from an APK: